-Martin Sandbu helpfully identifies three key reasons why regulation wight be needed:- information, externalities and co-ordination.
+Martin Sandbu helpfully identifies three key reasons why regulation might be needed:- information, externalities and co-ordination.

 Whether in our personal lives - driving for instance - or when spending money, information is vital.
 On the road, street markings and costly requirements to keep the surface at a certain standard help us predict the driving conditions and the behaviour of other drivers.
 Other regulations such as labelling requirements and minimum standards help us know what we are paying for.
 (The Mensa Ponderaria on the left underpinned Pompeii's weights and measures regulations.)
 And information is increasingly important in many modern economic sectors - one reason why regulation is growing and why efficient economies will continue to regulate much commercial activity.

 The need to limit many externalities is also pretty obvious.
 Reckless driving can harm others.
-Similarly, there are prohibitions on how businesses can behave, including competition, environmental and employment legislation.
+Similarly, there are prohibitions on how businesses can behave, including competition, environmental, health and safety, and employment legislation.

 Regulation as a Policy Tool